Home | Verifier | News | Docs | WCS | Samples | Libraries | Viewers | Utilities | Keywords | Conventions | Resources

 - FITS ASCII tables store tabular information with all numeric information stored in ASCII formats.
 While ASCII tables are generally less efficient than binary tables, they can be made relatively human readable and can store numeric information with essentially arbitrary size and accuracy (e.g., 16 byte reals).

 Many FITS readers can read information that has been stored using standard compression algorithms, particularly the .Z and .gz files created by the Unix compress and gzip utilities.
+FITS also supports compression internally for both images and binary tables which can be more efficient for astronomical data and can also allows access to uncompressed image metadata.

 - The long-string convention allows FITS headers to specify string values longer than 68 characters.